|Guide||♦||3 Triplogs||Active Topic|

-This hike requires some familiarity with the land, or at least studying the appropriate topo maps.
-The hike up Soldier Canyon is an off route canyon bushwhack as is the scramble up to Soldier Trail.
+This hike requires some familiarity with the land or at least studying the appropriate topo maps.
+The hike up Soldier Canyon is an off-route canyon bushwhack, as is the scramble up to Soldier Trail.

-Hike: From the road start right up the canyon in whatever fashion works best.
-In the spring there may well be flowers and water flowing everywhere.
+From the road, start right up the canyon in whatever fashion works best.
+In the spring, there may well be flowers and water flowing everywhere.
 The takeoff point is the canyon that comes feeding in from your right.
 You can actually see it from the road.
 It is about 0.3 miles to the mouth of this canyon, again, which is on your right.
 This is Soldier Canyon.
 Immediately there is a pretty significant sheer wall, which may have a very narrow fall in it.
 You can scramble up the left side of this wall and gain the top of the fall, only to see a more gorgeous cascade right above it.
-Take a million pictures if it's flowing and then climb up the left side of this too.
-There is some exposure here, as there is on much of this route so please be very careful.
-Once above this two-tiered obstacle you have smooth sailing for a little while.
+Take a million pictures if it's flowing, and then climb up the left side of this too.
+There is some exposure here, as there is much of this route so please be very careful.
+Once above this two-tiered obstacle, you have smooth sailing for a little while.
 Pick your way up and along the canyon, which occasionally narrows down nicely and towers above you.
 There may be a creek flowing at the right time of year with whimsical little falls everywhere.
-This section is picturebook.
+This section is a picturebook.
 You are rock-hopping most of the way.

 To complete this as a loop hike, your goal is to now find a suitable spot to your right, along the south wall of Soldier Canyon to climb straight up the canyon wall to get out and onto the shelf above you.
-There is no correct way, but there are several steep drainages feeding down to chose from.
+There is no correct way, but there are several steep drainages feeding down to choose from.
 The closer you start your scramble to the falls, the closer you will be to the trail when you top out.
-Be careful here, you are climbing straight up a wall with loose footing and a fall could be quite bad.
+Be careful here, you are climbing straight up a wall with loose footing, and a fall could be quite bad.
 It's gonna be about 350-400 feet straight up the canyon wall.
-I followed the closest drainage making little zig-zags up the wall and had no problems.
-As you top out you will see some rocky ledges and shelves, the telltale sign you are close.
+I followed the closest drainage making little zig-zags up the wall, and had no problems.
+As you top out, you will see some rocky ledges and shelves, the telltale sign you are close.
 Gain these rocks and look ahead and to your left for the Soldier Trail coming up the opposing ridge to cross over a small saddle to your left.
-If you plan this correctly you will be within 5 minutes of the trail.
-The Soldier trail is going to cross over Soldier Canyon right above the place where it severely narrows down to force you out of the canyon in the first place, so keep this in mind and in your sights and you will find the trail.
+If you plan this correctly, you will be within 5 minutes of the trail.
+The Soldier trail is going to cross over Soldier Canyon right above the place where it severely narrows down to force you out of the canyon in the first place, so keep this in mind and your sights, and you will find the trail.

 From here, I would recommend following the trail out to Prison Camp.
-The trail breaks to the right, down from the little minor saddle where you join it and descends a little to cross a relatively flat section of the canyon.
+The trail breaks to the right, down from the little minor saddle where you join it, and descends a little to cross a relatively flat section of the canyon.
 Again there may well be water flowing, though crossing is pretty easy.
 This is a nice riparian area with all sorts of small trees.
 It's green and lush.
 If you break off the trail and go left down the canyon a couple hundred yards, you can see where the walls quickly choke in.
 Follow the right side of the canyon.
 It immediately closes in and forms a more narrow chute.
-If you are careful and climb down on the right side this actually ends up forming a beautiful slot canyon that you can climb a ways down before essentially cliffing out.
+If you are careful and climb down on the right side, this actually ends up forming a beautiful slot canyon that you can climb a ways down before essentially cliffing out.
 You can climb down and swing back to your left under a ledge to get a great view of water flowing down the slot.
-BE CAREFUL here, a fall would be BAD.
+BE CAREFUL; a fall would be BAD.